Kaseyama Castle

 Visit Notes

-This may not be the biggest yamashiro (mountaintop castle) ruin in the Kansai Region, but it is one with many typical defensive features found in a late Sengoku Period yamashiro.
+This may not be the biggest yamajiro (mountaintop castle) ruin in the Kansai Region, but it is one with many typical defensive features found in a late Sengoku Period yamashiro.
 To get to Kaseyama Castle take the local mini-bus from JR Kizu Station to Kaseyama, the last stop.
-Once you get off, cross the road and turn right at the lights.
-Go down that little country road until you come to a sign for Sainenji and Kaseyama Castle Ruin.
-If you want to do the castle ruin quickly, you can get round to all the main parts in 1.5 hours once you are at the trailhead.
-If you want to see everything listed on the detailed black and white map (Japanese only) that you can get from a little box at Sainenji, then you should factor in around 2.5 hours, depending on how often you stop for photos.
+If you want to do the castle ruin quickly, you can follow the signs for the main course in about 1.5 hours from the trailhead.
+If you want to see everything listed on the detailed black and white map (Japanese only) and follow all the "sub courses" you should factor in around 2.5 hours, depending on how often you stop for photos.
+(RaymondW)

 Gallery